mraggi/FuzzyLogicEcology/README.md

 	-o [ --output-file ] arg     sagemath output file.
 This is in order to analyze the resulting DiGraph in sage mathematics software.
  ```

+### Incorporating environmental variables.

+One way would be to use not only geographical information, but to apply a PCA reduction to your environmental variables in order to produce output of dimension 3.
+See the example notebook PCA.ipynb (requires scikit-learn) to convert your data before feeding it to the software.

 ### Acknowledgements